internetarchive/dweb-mirror/API.md

 file:       Name of file
 filepath:   Absolute path to file, normally must be in "directory"
 format:     Format of result or submitted digest, defaults to 'hex', alternative is 'multihash58'
-httpServer: Server to use for http (for seeding)
+httpServer: Server to use for http (for seeding e.g. IPFS)
 ipfs:           IPFS hash if known
 noCache:    If true will skip reading cache, but will write back to it and not trash it if unable to read file
 preferredStreamTransports:  Array of transport names to use in order of preference for streaming